 Dayboro Soil pH Calculator

-Calculate how much lime or sulfur your garden needs — calibrated for Dayboro valley soils
+How much lime or sulfur your garden needs.
+Calibrated for Dayboro valley soils, from my own testing.

-Generic gardening calculators use one-size-fits-all numbers.
-This one factors in Dayboro's clay-heavy soils, which need more lime per pH point than sandy coastal soils.
-Members get precise quantities for their garden size, cost estimates in AUD, and a multi-crop mode that shows which of the 29 supported crops will thrive at your current pH.
+Generic gardening calculators use one size fits all numbers.
+Mine factors in Dayboro's clay heavy soils, which need more lime per pH point than sandy coastal soils.
+Members get precise quantities for their garden size, cost estimates in AUD, and a multi crop mode that shows which of the 29 crops I've tested will thrive at your current pH.

 Soil pH Calculator

-Enter your soil pH and target crop to get amendment recommendations
+Enter your soil pH and target crop to get soil improvement recommendations from my own experience.

 Your Soil pH